 2. The Pre-Operation Inspection

-The pre-operation inspection is meant to be done without the engine or battery on and running, and to check for any damages that can affect safety.
+The pre-operation OSHA forklift inspection requirements are meant to be done without the engine or battery on and running, and to check for any damages that can affect safety.

-The pre-start inspection should include the following items and systems, before starting the lift:
+The pre-start OSHA forklift inspection requirements should include the following items and systems, before starting the lift:

 • Fluid levels, including the oil, water, and hydraulic fluid